 Personalize your Opera browser with custom themes.
 To change the theme:

-- Click on the Menu button.
+• Click on the Menu button.

-- Go to Settings > Appearance.
+• Go to Settings > Appearance.

-- Choose from the available themes, or click Get more themes to explore additional options.
+• Choose from the available themes, or click Get More Themes to explore additional options.

-2. Customize the sidebar
+Customize the sidebar

 Opera’s sidebar provides quick access to essential features like bookmarks, history, and extensions.
 To customize the sidebar:

-- Right-click on the sidebar.
+• Right-click on the sidebar.

-- Select Sidebar Setup.
+• Select Sidebar Setup.

-- Choose which features you’d like to display on the sidebar.
+• Choose which features you’d like to display on the sidebar.

-Other Tips
+Other Opera Browser Tips with Debian

-1. Install extensions
+Install extensions

 Enhance your browsing experience with Opera extensions.
 To install extensions:

-- Click on the Menu button.
+• Click on the Menu button.

-- Go to Extensions > Get Extensions.
+• Go to Extensions > Get Extensions.

-- Browse or search for extensions, and click Add to Opera to install.
+• Browse or search for extensions, and click Add to Opera to install.

-2. Import bookmarks from another browser
+Import bookmarks from another browser

-Easily transfer bookmarks from another browser to Opera.
+Quickly transfer bookmarks from another browser to Opera.
 To import bookmarks:

-- Click on the Menu button.
+• Click on the Menu button.

-- Go to Bookmarks > Import Bookmarks and Settings.
+• Go to Bookmarks > Import Bookmarks and Settings.

-Example of Opera Browser once opened on Debian Linux:
+Additional Commands For Opera Browser on Debian

-In this section, we’ll cover how to update and remove the Opera Browser and clean up related files and repositories.
+This section will cover how to update and remove the Opera Browser and clean up related files and repositories.
 These commands help you maintain and manage your Opera Browser installation on Debian Linux.

 Update Opera Browser